datawire/ambassador-docs/docs/cloud/latest/security/api-keys/manage-keys.md

   You won't be able to see the value of this key again.
 </Alert>

-A key will be generated, and you can copy it to send it to a client the way you prefer.
+A key will be generated you can then copy and provide to the end user.

 <Alert severity="info">
   It can take up to 30 seconds before the key becomes active.